-Every year, for the past 25 years, the Austrian village of Kirchberg in Tirol celebrates summer with a magnificent flower parade – the Kirchberg Blumencorso.
+Every year, for the past 25 years, the Austrian village of Kirchberg in Tirol, Austria celebrates summer with a magnificent flower parade – the Blumencorso Kirchberg.
 Hundreds of thousands of flowers, including dahlias, gerbera daisies, carnations, and sunflowers are turned into works of art.

-Thousands of spectators line the streets to watch the floral floats pass by.
-This year, more than 10,000 people arrived in soaring summer temperatures to not miss the spectacle.
-The 30 plus moving artworks pulled by vintage tractors or built on top of interesting vehicles did not disappoint.
+Thousands of spectators line the streets to watch the colourful floral floats pass by.
+In 2017, more than 10,000 people arrived in soaring summer temperatures not to miss the spectacle.
+The 30 plus moving artworks pulled by vintage tractors or built on top of interesting vehicles never disappoint.

-Snow White and the Seven Dwarfs made their appearance, as did Pippi Longstocking.
-Faraway places such as Venice and Pisa became nearer in the form of a gondola and a leaning tower.
+Snow White and the Seven Dwarfs made their appearance, as did Pippi Longstocking, while faraway places such as Venice and Pisa came to life in the form of a gondola and a leaning tower.
 Over 600,000 thousand flowers from the Netherlands were used.